 Step 2.
 Meeting scheduled

-A property advisor and a storm recovery navigator will support you throughout the process.
-They'll contact you after categorisation and book an in-person or online meeting with you.
-The meeting should include all owners of the property, and you’re welcome to invite a support person along too.
+A property advisor will contact you after categorisation and book an in-person or online meeting with you.
+The initial meeting with the property advisor should include all owners of the property, such as co-owners or trustees (if the property is held in a family trust).
+Your navigator can also attend this meeting if you wish.

 Step 3.
 Initial homeowner meeting